 That is worthy.

-You probably know people that have no desire to improve.
-They have no desire to evolve, emotionally, or psychologically.
+You probably know people who have no desire to improve.
+They have no desire to evolve emotionally or psychologically.

 They have no desire to make your life easier either.
 They may not even care if you don’t like how they are, and they may not even care if you’re suffering because of their behavior.